Off-Roading in the Lake Tahoe Area

 - Twin Peaks Trail 12N30 - Motocycle, ATV, 4x4 1.5 mi.

 The west shore of Lake Tahoe is located on the California side of the lake.
 Highway 89 stretches along this side of the lake with access via Highway 50 to the south and Interstate 80 to the north.
 Recreational opportunities abound on the west shore where you will find water activities, camping, hiking, downhill skiing/snowboarding, cross-country skiing and snowshoeing.
-Attractions include nearby Squaw Valley USA, Alpine Meadows, Granite Chief Wilderness, Meeks Bay and Meeks Bay Resort, the Ehrman Mansion and access to the Rubicon Trail, one of the most popular OHV routes in the country.
+Attractions include nearby Palisades Tahoe, Alpine Meadows, Granite Chief Wilderness, Meeks Bay and Meeks Bay Resort, the Ehrman Mansion and access to the Rubicon Trail, one of the most popular OHV routes in the country.

 - Buck Lake Road 14N40 - Motorcycle, ATV, 4x4 2.4 mi.